 Each year WDHD highlights an important topic in the area of digestive health and disease for physicians, allied healthcare professionals, patients and the general public.
 Topics have included optimal health and nutrition, viral hepatitis, irritable bowel syndrome, inflammatory bowel disease, enteric infections and their relationship to clean water, clean food and a clean environment, common GI symptoms in the community, liver cancer, and gut microbes.
 In 2015 WGO focused on “Heartburn: A Global Perspective,” seeking to raise awareness of heartburn and offer a broad overview on this common symptom by providing an understanding of the pathogenesis, investigation and treatment of esophageal symptoms.
 2016's theme was “Diet and the Gut: Your Diet and Gut Health,” which sought to raise awareness of the relationship between what we eat and gastrointestinal symptoms.
 In 2017, the WDHD campaign focused on “Inflammatory Bowel Disease (IBD): Navigating Evolving Therapies in an Evolving Disease,” which seeked to provide gastroenterologists and, hence their patients and the lay public, with an understanding of the latest basic and clinical research in the pathogenesis, investigation and treatment of IBD; and seeks to raise awareness of IBD and its management in countries where IBD is being increasingly and newly diagnosed.
 WDHD 2018 campaign was titled “Viral Hepatitis B, and C: Lift the Global Burden.”

 Working with you, our Member Societies, we make the general public, healthcare professionals and governments more aware of issues – local, national, and global – relating to digestive health, nutrition and digestive diseases.
 The WDHD campaign has to date reached thousands through seminars, public campaigns, courses and press conferences.
-During the 2014, 2015, 2016 and 2017 campaigns alone, over 40 countries participated in WDHD.
-During those four years, more than 135 events took place around the world, with similar distribution between WGO’s four regions – Africa/Middle East, Americas, Asia Pacific and Europe.
+During the 2014-2018 campaigns alone, over 40 countries participated in WDHD.
+During those years, more than 135 events took place around the world, with similar distribution between WGO’s four regions – Africa/Middle East, Americas, Asia Pacific and Europe.